Consumer medicine information

 Nirmatrelvir had similar cell culture antiviral activity (EC50 values in the low nanomolar range ≤ 1.1-fold relative to USA-WA1/2020) against SARS-CoV-2 isolates belonging to the Alpha (B.1.1.7), Gamma (P.1), Delta (B.1.617.2), Lambda (C.37), Mu (B.1.621.1) and Omicron (B.1.1.529/BA.1) variants assessed in Vero E6 P-gp knockout cells.
 The Beta (B.1.351) variant was the least susceptible tested variant with approximately 3.7-fold reduced susceptibility relative to the USA-WA1/2020 isolate.

-Nirmatrelvir showed antiviral activity in different assays than those used for the other VoCs against the Omicron variant with IC50 values of 70 nanoM and 23 nanoM in the HeLa-ACE2 and Vero-TMPRSS cells compared to the SARS-CoV-2 USA-WA1/2020 strain which had IC50 values of 207 nanoM and 38 nanoM in the same cell lines, respectively, using an immunostaining-based method.
+Nirmatrelvir showed antiviral activity in different assays than those used for the other variants of concern against the Omicron variant with IC50 values of 70 nanoM and 23 nanoM in the HeLa-ACE2 and Vero-TMPRSS cells compared to the SARS-CoV-2 USA-WA1/2020 strain which had IC50 values of 207 nanoM and 38 nanoM in the same cell lines, respectively, using an immunostaining-based method.

 Antiviral resistance in cell culture and biochemical assays.

-Most single Mpro mutations and some double mutations identified which reduced the susceptibility of SARS-CoV-2 to nirmatrelvir resulted in an EC50 shift of < 5-fold compared to wild type SARS-CoV-2.
-Virus containing E166V, which confers high resistance, appears to have replication defect since it either could not be generated or had a very low virus titer although double mutants E166V + T21I or L50F replicated well with growth kinetics similar to WT.
+Most single and some double Mpro amino acid substitutions identified which reduced the susceptibility of SARS-CoV-2 to nirmatrelvir resulted in an EC50 shift of < 5-fold compared to wild type SARS-CoV-2.
+Virus containing E166V, which confers high resistance, appears to have replication defect since it either could not be generated or had a very low virus titre although double mutants E166V + T21I or L50F replicated well with growth kinetics similar to WT.
 Both T21I and L50F rescued the replication defect conferred by E166V and double mutants T21I + E166V and L50F + E166V, as well as E166V, are highly resistant to nirmatrelvir.
-In general, triple mutations and some double mutations led to EC50 changes of > 5-fold to that of wild type.
-The clinical significance of these mutations needs to be further understood, particularly in the context of nirmatrelvir high clinical exposure (≥ 5x EC90).
-Thus far, these mutations have not been identified as treatment-emergent mutations associated with treatment failure or hospitalisation from the EPIC-HR or the EPIC-SR study.
+In general, triple and some double Mpro amino acid substitutions led to EC50 changes of > 5-fold to that of wild type.
+The clinical significance needs to be further understood, particularly in the context of nirmatrelvir high clinical exposure (≥ 5x EC90).
+Thus far, these substitutions have not been identified as treatment-emergent substitutions associated hospitalisation from the EPIC-HR or the EPIC-SR studies.

-Post-treatment increases in SARS-CoV-2 RNA shedding levels (i.e. viral RNA rebound) in nasopharyngeal samples were observed on Day 10 and/or Day 14 in both nirmatrelvir-ritonavir and placebo recipients in the EPIC-HR study.
-Viral RNA rebound was detected in 4.2% (36 of 852) of placebo participants and 6.3% (54 of 862) of nirmatrelvir-ritonavir participants.
-The results of EPIC-HR do not suggest an association between viral RNA rebound and COVID-19 related hospitalisation or death from any cause.
+Post-treatment increases in SARS-CoV-2 RNA shedding levels (i.e. viral RNA rebound) in nasopharyngeal samples were observed on Day 10 and/or Day 14 in both nirmatrelvir-ritonavir and placebo recipients in the EPIC-HR and EPIC-SR studies.
+Viral RNA rebound was detected in 4.2% (36 of 852) of placebo participants and 6.3% (54 of 862) of nirmatrelvir-ritonavir participants in the EPIC-HR study.
+In the EPIC-SR study, viral RNA rebound was detected in 4.6% (27 of 584) of placebo participants and 5.5% (33 of 599) of nirmatrelvir-ritonavir participants.
+The results of EPIC-HR and EPIC-SR do not suggest an association between viral RNA rebound and COVID-19 related hospitalisation or death from any cause.
 The clinical relevance of viral RNA rebound following Paxlovid or placebo remains unclear.

 Cross-resistance.